The Israel-Hamas War: Operation Iron Sword

 Looking to the Future

-The Biden administration increasingly focused on what would happen to Gaza after the war ended.
+The Biden administration is concerned with what will happen to Gaza after the war ends.
 Secretary of State Antony Blinken is insisting on pursuing the two-state solution to offer the Palestinians hope of achieving a political victory following Hamas’s defeat.
 State Department spokesman Vedant Patel said, “There is no returning to the October 6 status quo” and “our viewpoint is that Palestinians must be at the forefront of these decisions and Gaza is Palestinian land, and it will remain Palestinian land.”

 The Israeli government, which opposed the idea of a Palestinian state before the war, gave no indication it was going to change its position.
 In the short term, Prime Minister Benjamin Netanyahu said, “I think Israel will for an indefinite period have security responsibility” for Gaza.
 He ruled out any international force and insisted Gaza must be demilitarized.

 Israel told American officials to stop talking publicly about the two-state solution.
-Gantz, President Isaac Herzog, and opposition leader Yair Lapid have also conveyed their discomfort with the Biden administration’s repetition that it supports the establishment of a Palestinian state.
+National Unity Party chairperson Benny Gantz, President Isaac Herzog, and opposition leader Yair Lapid have also conveyed their discomfort with the Biden administration’s repetition that it supports the establishment of a Palestinian state.
 “What I want to urge is against just saying ‘two-state solution.’
 Why?
 Because there is an emotional chapter here that must be dealt with.
 My nation is bereaving.
 My nation is in trauma,” Herzog said.

 Minister Gideon Sa’ar explained the most likely short-term scenario: